digital-skills-for-researchers/slideshows/_modules/project-management/sprints/index.md

       ## Daily Work

-      Developers do work on a task.
+      Developers do work each day on one or more tasks.

       They may update the scrum board during the day, but they **must** before daily standup.